emlop/Auction_Project/README.md

 # Auction APP

 ### Why an Auction APP?
-#####  Many of us have unwanted things laying around our home and either throw them out or just them as old rags.
-Now, instead of getting rid of these unwanted clothes, we are now able to offer users the chance make some quick cash buy selling old and wanted clothes here on Auction APP.
+#####  Many of us have unwanted things laying around our home and either throw them out or just use them as old rags.
+Instead, we are offering our users the chance to make some extra cash, quick and easy.By simply selling your old and unwanted items here on The Auction APP.